AlaskaAirlines/auro-button/demo/api.md

 Use the `iconOnly` attribute with the `auro-button` element for a style specific to having only an `auro-icon` as the button's content.

-Be sure to also use the `customColor` and `customSize` attributes on the `auro-icon` component to allow colors set in your parent element to pass through to the icon.
+Be sure to use the `customColor` attribute on the `auro-icon` component to allow colors set in your parent element to pass through to the icon.

 **Recommended**: We strongly encourage the users of the icon only `auro-button` to use the `aria-label` attribute.
 Without this attribute, the screenreaders will not properly describe the button content to it's users.